hexdump0815/imagebuilder/systems/chromebook_x86_uefi/doc/apollo-and-gemini-lake-chromebooks.md

 ```
 - reboot with an uefi linux image on usb or sd card
 - it might be required to enter the uefi bios on bootup using "esc" when
-  offered to switch the boot device to the desired one in the "boote menu"
+  offered to switch the boot device to the desired one in the "boot menu"
 section of the bios. please keep in mind that the sd card might appear there
 named like "generic usb device" as the sd card slot might be connected via usb
 internally.